maddn/topology/README.md

 for each device in the topology, with the interfaces attached to the appropriate networks.

-Interfaces are assigned automatically, and cannot be manually chosen.
+If the interface ID is not specified then one is assigned automatically.
 The interface is chosen based on the destination device id, for example interface 6 will be connected to device 6.